Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Introduction

 \section{Introduction}

-The integration of wireless communications and radar sensing, known as \ac{ISAC}, has recently been proposed as one of the the six usage scenarios in IMT-2030 (6G), and has become a practical necessity for 6G wireless systems \cite{chafii2023twelve}.
-To save resources in spectrum, processing power, and hardware, which were traditionally allocated separately for sensing and communications, \ac{ISAC} systems must not only deliver multi-gigabit data rates but also jointly detect and localize people, vehicles, and objects in the environment with high accuracy \cite{rap2019100}.
-Thus, \ac{ISAC} systems are envisioned to efficiently foster future applications of 6G networks such as internet of things, smart cities, and autonomous driving.
+\Ac{ISAC} has recently been proposed as one of the six usage scenarios in IMT-2030 (6G), and has become a practical necessity for 6G wireless systems \cite{chafii2023twelve}.
+To save resources in spectrum, processing power, and hardware, which were traditionally allocated separately for sensing and communications, \ac{ISAC} systems must not only deliver multi-gigabit data rates but also jointly detect and localize objects in the environment with high accuracy \cite{rap2019100}.
+Thus, \ac{ISAC} systems are envisioned to efficiently foster future applications of 6G networks such as Internet of Things, smart cities, and autonomous driving.
 In communication-centric \ac{ISAC}, the goal is to perform sensing via existing communication symbols such as pilots. \Ac{CS} provides an elegant solution to \ac{ISAC} problems, offering reduced noise \cite{wu2011csnoisered}, hence suppression of false target detection.
 From a communication-centric \ac{ISAC} perspective, in order to maintain sensing performance, \ac{CS} requires less sacrifice in communication resources such as the \ac{OFDM} \acp{RE} as \ac{CS} enables sub-Nyquist sampling.